 “PCOS is definitely a marathon, not a sprint,” White said.
 “It’s a complete lifestyle change.
 But I feel so much better.
 It’s comforting to know I’m doing all I can to better manage this condition.”

-For Cantley, that’s all that can be asked.
-“Patients can override the best that medicine can offer by doing their worst in their food and exercise choices,” he said.
+For Raghavan, that’s all that can be asked.
+“Patients can override the best that medicine can offer by doing their worst in their food and exercise choices,” she said.
 “No one is perfect.
 But people with PCOS can do the best they can.”